This is the handbook of Crynant Community Council.

 The clerk will retain the minutes and records for seven years.
 Financial records will be kept for the period specified in relevant regulations.
 The archive of the Council’s minutes has been placed with the Archives service of West Glamorgan.

-1.2 There are 11 members of the Council who will be elected by those people on the electoral register and who are entitled to vote in relevant elections.
-The Council will act within the framework of the law and regulations that affect
+ii.
+There are 11 members of the Council who will be elected by those people on the electoral register and who are entitled to vote in relevant elections.
+The Council will act within the framework of the law and regulations that affect local government.

-- The Council can invite speakers and other guests to address the Council.
+- SPEAKERS AND GUESTS:i.
+The Council can invite speakers and other guests to address the Council.
 Such arrangements to be made in consultation with the Chair and/or Vice Chair.
 Guest speakers will normally be taken as the first item at a meeting of the Council unless the meeting decided otherwise.

 The election of the chairperson must be the first business of the annual meeting of the Council, the chairperson must be a member of the Council whether or not the Council has passed any standing orders, the Chairperson’s procedural authority is derived from the Council as a whole and an individual councillor must obey his/her rulings because they are the rulings of the Council itself.